 A soil test for trees will also look at nutrients like phosphorous, potassium, and iron.
 With certain species of trees, if the iron gets too low, it can cause something called chlorosis, which will cause yellowing leaves with light green veins.

-We can also use a soil test if we suspect something highly specific that may be wrong with your tree.
+At Joshua Tree, we may also use a soil test if we suspect something highly specific that may be wrong with your tree.
 For example, if we believe it has suffered salt damage, then we can look into that exact concern.

 The key is that soil testing allows us to help pinpoint a specific problem at a much more detailed level than just making a judgment call based on what we see.